CB-git-bit/Work_Samples/README.md

 - [Insert software and tools required to complete the work sample here]
 - [Insert any specific versions or configurations required here]
+- Access to this dataset via a API key: https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset
+- Python (I used Jupyter Notebook)

 ## Instructions